scambo00/Google_Assistant_WNR/README.md

 * Set Global Defines - context.global.googleHomeKey="your developer access token";
 * Deploy flow

+Details of the "Process Request" function node will be added at sometime in the fucture that I can find the time to write it up.

 ## 3)Test Integration API.AI=>Node-Red=>API.AI
 Follow these instructions
 ## 4)Enable Actions on Google